APA PsycBooks® Database Guide

 "22".cc.

-The Classification Codes (CC) field includes 4-digit numbers representing broad subject categories, such as "Learning and Motivation" or "Linguistics, Language and Speech."
+The APA Classification Code (CC) field includes 4-digit numbers representing broad subject categories, such as "Learning and Motivation" or "Linguistics, Language and Speech."
 Searching with Classification Codes is a convenient way to limit an existing subject search to a particular setting (e.g., treatment, education, etc.) or area.

 The numerical Classification Codes are stored in the index.
 To view and select from the hierarchical list of codes and their scope notes, use the option "Tools/Classification Codes."